t8js/react-router/README.md

 In the example above, the `renderViewTransition()` function passed to `useRoute()` calls `document.startViewTransition()` from the View Transition API to start a view transition and React's `flushSync()` to apply the DOM changes synchronously within the view transition, with the visual effects defined with CSS.
 We also check whether `document.startViewTransition` is supported by the browser and resort to regular rendering if it's not.

-Should we need to trigger a transition only with specific links, the `options` parameter of the `useRoute()` callback can be used to add a condition for the view transitions.
+To trigger a transition only with specific links, the `options` parameter of the `useRoute()` callback can be used to add a condition for the view transitions.
 In the example below, we'll only trigger a view transition with the links whose `data-id` attribute, available via `options.id`, is among the listed on `viewTransitionLinkIds`.

 ```diff
 + let viewTransitionLinkIds = new Set([/* ... */]);